sergeinack3/PowerEduc/mod/chat/README.txt

-Official Chat Module for Moodle
+Official Chat Module for PowerEduc
 ------------------------------

 The chat module now supports a backend daemon for